Propeller Drag due to Form Drag of Propeller with Locked Shaft Solution

 Variables Used

-Water Density - (Measured in Kilogram per Cubic Meter) - Water Density is mass per unit of water.
+Water Density - (Measured in Kilogram per Cubic Meter) - Water Density is mass per unit volume of water.

 STEP 1: Convert Input(s) to Base Unit